 - Women's History Resources from the Library of Congress: These resources from the Library of Congress encourage teachers and students "to put primary resources to work in the classroom."
 Featuring packaged lesson plans, this is a great resource.
 There are also wonderful audio and video resources, thorough primary source collections, and a number of timeless photo projects.
-You may also want to check out the Library's official Women's History Month page, and here's another list of free WHM resources from federal agencies.
+You may also want to check out the Library's official Women's History Month page.

 - Science NetLinks Women's History Collection: This Science NetLinks collection complements this year's WHM theme well, which looks at women in STEM fields.
 This page features science lesson plans and teaching resources for all students of all ages.
 Here, teachers can filter results by grade level, and there is also a great list of science-specific outside links to lesson plans.
 The Franklin Institute has also put together an extensive list of WHM science links.

 - Women's History from ReadWriteThink: Here, educators will find thoughtful lesson plans, a list of links to online women's history resources, as well as after-school ideas for teaching women's history for parents.
 There are teacher-written lesson plans available for grades 3-12.